 The ACT has pretty intense time pressure - more than the SAT.
 Where on the SAT I reliably finished each section with five to ten minutes to spare, on the ACT I was often left with just five.

 But with this time, I would mark any questions that I felt I had to return to and double-check.
 I had enough time to review all my answers at least once.

 The real time-killers are questions you get stuck on.
 It’s very easy to get sucked into a question for five minutes, frustrated that the ACT is taking a point away from you.
 Avoid this temptation.
 Follow this rule: if you’ve spent 30 seconds on a question and can’t see how you’re going to get to the answer, circle the question, and skip it.
 You’ll have time at the end to come back to it.
 For now, you need to work on the other questions.

 How do you double check effectively?
 It varies between sections.
 For math, you should try to re-solve the question quickly in a different way.
 For some questions, you’ll be able to plug the answer back in.
 For others, you’ll just need to check your steps you took the first time around.

 For English, confirm that the answer choice fixes the original grammatical error.
 Again, for NO CHANGE answer choices, make sure you aren't missing something in the question.

 For Reading, confirm that there is no other better answer choice than the one you picked.
-For passage questions, make sure you rule out 3 incorrect answers.
+For passage questions, make sure you rule out three incorrect answers.

 For Science, make sure you calculated correctly (if it's a calculation question), or that you're reading the right graphs on the test.
 It's easy to mix up Figure 2 and Figure 3 when you're moving fast.

 As you get better at the test, you'll have more time left.
-Aim for at least 5 minutes left after each section, and use that time to doublecheck your answers.
+Aim for at least five minutes left after each section, and use that time to doublecheck your answers.